$L$-functions of Kloosterman sheaves: Conjectures of Evans type

 \subsubsection{Galois representations attached to modular forms}

-One can attach $2$-dimensional Galois representations to modular forms $f\in S_k(\Gamma_1(N))$ of weight $k$, as constructed by the work of Eichler-Shimura for $k=2$, Deligne for $k\geq 2$ \cite{deligne1971formes}, and Deligne-Serre \cite{deligne1971formes-b} for $k=1$. \begin{thm} Let $N\geq 1$ and $k\geq 1$, $f\in S_k(\Gamma(N))$ be a modular form, and $K_f=\bb{Q}(a_f(p))$ be the number field generated by the Fourier coefficients of $f$.
-Then for any place $\lambda$ of $K_f$ over a prime $\ell\nmid N$, there exists a continuous, odd, irreducible Galois representation
+One can attach two-dimensional Galois representations to modular forms $f\in S_k(\Gamma_1(N))$ of weight $k$, as constructed in \cite{deligne1971formes,deligne1971formes-b}.
+More precisely, let $N$ and $k$ be positive integers, $f\in S_k(\Gamma(N))$ a modular form, and $K_f=\bb{Q}(a_f(p))$ the number field generated by the Fourier coefficients of $f$.
+Then for any place $\lambda$ of $K_f$ over a prime $\ell\nmid N$, there exists a continuous odd irreducible Galois representation